Mehmet Shehu: Last years

 Shehu was considered Enver Hoxha's right-hand man and he was also considered the second most powerful man in Albania.
 For 40 years, Hoxha was Shehu's friend and closest comrade.
 On his 50th birthday in 1963, Hoxha honored Shehu by attaching his name to the name of the local military-political academy, it was named the "Mehmet Shehu Military Academy".
 Shehu was one of those who formed the Chinese-Albanian alliance and initiated the break with the Soviet Union (December 1961).
 His relationship with Hoxha was damaged, however, when his son married a woman who had anti-Communist relatives who lived in the United States.
 This situation led to a meeting of the Politburo with regard to his future.

 On December 17, 1981, he was found dead in his bedroom, (lying in his bed, wearing sunglasses, a shirt and pyjamas) with a bullet wound to his chest.
 According to the official announcement on Radio Tirana, he killed himself in a nervous breakdown.
 Many of his contemporaries, including his personal bodyguard, have repeatedly claimed that he was murdered.
 No official investigation into the matter has been conducted since the fall of the regime.

 After his death, Shehu was accused of spying, not only for Yugoslavia, but also for the CIA and the KGB as well.
 In Hoxha's book The Titoites (1982) several chapters are dedicated to Shehu's denunciation.
-In 1982, the Party of Labour issued a second edition of its official history, removing all references to Shehu.
+In 1982, the 'Party of Labour' issued a second edition of its official history, removing all references to Shehu.

 Reportedly, Shehu had begun to denounce Hoxha's isolationism.
 He had reached out to the governments of some western nations like Italy, the United Kingdom and Germany in an attempt to form diplomatic ties with them.

 Albanians speculated that Hoxha, who was in the last years of his life, wanted to secure his legacy and he did not want a successor who might outshine him.
 He was denounced as a “people’s enemy” and he was buried in a wasteland near the village of Ndroq near Tirana.

 Shehu’s family was also punished.
 His widow, Fiqerete, (born Sanxhaktari) and two of his sons were arrested without any explanation and later they were imprisoned on different pretexts.
 One son died by suicide and his widow died in prison in 1988.
 One of Shehu's surviving sons later launched a campaign to prove that his father had, in fact, been murdered.
 After the fall of Communism and after his release from prison in 1991, Mehmet Shehu's younger son Bashkim started a search for his father's remains.
 On November 19, 2001, it was announced that Mehmet Shehu's remains had been found.

-A fictionalised account of Mehmet Shehu's fall and death is the subject of Ismail Kadare's novel The Successor (2003).
+A fictionalised account of Shehu's fall and death is the subject of Ismail Kadare's novel The Successor (2003).